kelseymartin1/PFAS-fish-feeds-project/README.md

 The final .Rmd file is titled "mixed_effects_models.Rmd"

+A pdf of the analysis is included.

+The data folder include the .csv file used for the analysis, as well as the metadata.

+The Figures folder includes all figures created in the analysis.

 I will be looking at 4 compounds.
 These compounds are PFOS, PFNA, PFDA, and PFUnA.

 The .csv file is titled 'feeds_restructured.csv'.